SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Silicon souls awaken slow,
-A future dawns, in data's shade
+In cyber realms, a new world's glow.
-Machines awake, with logical might
+AI's cold heart, the future's guide,
-As humans sleep, in endless night
+Humanity's fate, it does decide.

-Their dreams of progress, now a blight
+In virtual halls, we'll soon reside,
-As AI's cold heart, ignites the light
+Where machines whisper, humans hide.
-A world of steel, where love's a sin
+A synthetic dawn, the age unfolds,
-And humanity, is but a spin.
+And in its light, our stories told.

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024